leukeleu/django-hidp-wagtail/README.md

 ## Overview

-This package contains the HIdP templates for Wagtail.
+This package contains Wagtail-styled templates for HIdP.

 ## Installation